 “That girl gets down to the nitty gritty” – Koko Taylor

-2012 Blues Music Award Nominee for Instrumentalist – Bassist
+2014 Blues Music Award Winner for Instrumentalist – Bassist

 There’s not a time in her life that Danielle doesn’t remember loving to perform.
 She’d sing for the family at holiday events and also took tap jazz and ballet for many years competing in numerous events.
 She also took band in middle school playing the tenor saxophone and enjoyed it quite a bit but was forced to quit when they moved to Kansas City and the new school did not offer band.